Gurs internment camp: Jews deported from Baden

 The most painful period in the camp's history began in October 1940.
 The Nazi Gauleiter ("governor") from the Baden region of Germany, Josef Bürckel, had also been named Gauleiter of the neighboring French region of Alsace.
 In Baden resided some 7,500 Jews; they were mainly women, children, and the elderly, given that the young and middle-aged men had emigrated (official Nazi policy, overseen and made more efficient by Adolf Eichmann) or had gone to the Nazi concentration camps.

 The Gauleiter received word that the camp at Gurs was mostly empty, and on October 25, 1940, it was decided to evacuate the Jews from Baden (between 6,500 and 7,500) to Gurs as part of Operation Wagner-Bürckel.
 There, they remained locked up under French administration.
 The living conditions were difficult, and illness rife, especially typhus and dysentery.

-The deportation of the German Jews to Gurs in October 1940 is a unique case in the history of the Holocaust.
-On the one hand, it deals with the only deportation of Jews carried out toward the west of Germany by the Nazi regime.
-On the other hand, the Wannsee conference in which the above-mentioned extermination program was delineated, did not take place until January 1942.
+The deportation of the German Jews to Gurs in October 1940 is a unique case in the history of the Holocaust, as it deals with the only deportation of Jews carried out toward the west of Germany by the Nazi regime.
+The Wannsee Conference, in which the above-mentioned extermination program was delineated, did not take place until January 1942.